nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 ```
 ### Points

 After bars and lines the book moves on to using points as marks by making scatterplots.
 The next figure doesn't appear in the book, but it's a scatterplot of percentage vs the log of total population, faceted by sector.
 It shows that there is indeed a weak negative relationship between size and agriculture.
-Plotly scatterplots afford hovering, unlike Plotly parallel coordinates plots, so it's easier to identify the the high-industry/low-total-population deparment that shows up as the darkest line above as Belfort.
+Plotly Express' scatterplots afford hovering, unlike its parallel coordinates plots, so it's easier to identify the the high-industry/low-total-population deparment that shows up as the darkest line above as Belfort.

 ```python
 fig = px.scatter(long_df, x="total", y="percentage", color="sector", facet_col="sector",